 - General malaise and fatigue.

-- Rigidity which can be bad, especially first thing in the morning or after sitting for a long time.
+- The rigidity can be harmful, especially first thing in the morning or after sitting for a long.

 How is it treated?

 There are different types of medications for this type of arthritis.
-Some are used to relieve pain, some for inflammation, others are used to try to slow down the course of the disease.
+Some are used to relieve pain, some for inflammation; others are used to slow down the course of the disease.
 A rheumatologist will periodically monitor the effects of medications on your body.

 The treatments include:

-Antirheumatic disease modifying drugs (DMARDs), given shortly after diagnosis to delay the disease process.
+Antirheumatic disease-modifying drugs (DMARDs) are given shortly after diagnosis to delay the disease process.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) can be given to cope with inflammation and pain.
-Steroids are used to rapidly reduce severe inflammation.
+Steroids are used to reduce severe inflammation rapidly.

-Joint replacement surgery will only be considered if the joint is very painful or if there is a risk that it will lose the overall function.
+Joint replacement surgery will only be considered if the common is very painful or if it is a risk of losing the overall function.